Davos: IMF chief says world must 'spend billions' to 'gain trillions' | DW | 21.01.2022

 Changing labor markets and other issues are also feeding into rising consumer prices, issues that policymakers in other areas would be better suited to address, she said.

-The IMF chief stressed that pandemic policy remains a top economic policy for global leaders this year and that protective measures need to be taken around the globe in order to avoid continued disruptions.
+The IMF chief said pandemic policy would remain a top economic policy for global leaders this year and protective measures needed to be taken around the globe in order to avoid continued disruptions.

 "My main message is to recognize that the world must spend the billions necessary to contain COVID in order to gain trillions in output as a result," she said.